Food Safety

 Shift Toward Risk-Based Decision-Making

-The researchers contrasted hazard-based approaches, which treat any detection of a pathogen as a trigger for action, with risk-based approaches that consider the likelihood and severity of illness based on exposure.
+The researchers contrasted hazard-based approaches, such as those that treat any detection of a pathogen as a trigger for action, with risk-based approaches that consider the likelihood and severity of illness based on exposure.

 Looking for quick answers on food safety topics?